solo-system/solo-system.github.io/documentation/power/index.md

 there are losses at every stage.
 Please be careful.
 Empirical evidence is the best thing (try it out).

-The _theory_ says: qork out the number of "watt-hours" in your battery by multiplying the battery's voltage (in Volts) by the capacity of the battery (in amp-hours).
+The _theory_ says: work out the number of "watt-hours" in your battery by multiplying the battery's voltage (in Volts) by the capacity of the battery (in amp-hours).
 Now, the Solo consumes those watt-hours at a rate of 0.355 Watts.
 So divide the Watt-hours (energy in battery) by